geoschem/GCClassic/docs/source/running/running-gcclassic.rst

 #.
 Make sure :code:`GC_RESTART` and :code:`HEMCO_RESTART` options are
    set to :code:`true:` in :ref:`HEMCO_Config.rc <hemco-config>`. |br|
    |br|

 #.
-To ensure your restart files are read and species concentrations are
+To ensure your :ref:`restart_files <restart-files>` are read and
-   properly initialized, you may check your GEOS-Chem log file for the following output:
+   species concentrations are properly initialized, you may check your GEOS-Chem log file for the following output:

    .. code-block:: console